TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us002/01.requirements-engineering/readme.md

 * **AC1:** The user should type their username and password.
-* **AC2:** The sistem must validate username and password and present a message with the outcome If the result is positive, the sistem present a message of success.
+* **AC2:** The sistem must validate username and password in database and present a message with the outcome.
+* **AC3:** If validation username and passoword is positive, the sistem present a message of success and permit access to user.
-	If result negative, the sistem present a message of insucess and user must type username and password again.
+* **AC4:**	If validation username or password is negative, the sistem present a message of insucess and user must type username and password again.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US001 xxxx" due to the user must be registred to be able to login in System.
+* There is a dependency to "US001 User Registration" due to the user must be registred to be able to login in System.

 ### 1.5 Input and Output Data